riadulIslam008/AiRadio-using-getx/README.md

 <p>If you want to check it <a href="https://drive.google.com/file/d/1-1e-vyjyu9BflJ_RD_pVdimwaUsnz78_/view?usp=drivesdk">DOWNLOAD FROM HERE</a></p>

 <b>App Feature</b>
-<p>There is 10 online Radio Channel (look at screenshots)</p>
+<p>1.There is 10 online Radio Channel (look at screenshots)</p>
-<p>You can play Channel with voice command.But What will you say?
+<p>2.You can play Channel with voice command.But What will you say?
 Don't Worry .
 Home Page Have Chips where you find all Command</p>
 Enjoy it.